rails4sandeep/filter-coffee/README.md

 ##Improve

-Would you like to improve filter-coffee, send a fork request
+Would you like to improve filter-coffee, send a pull request